 Can you believe that summer is nearly over?
 I can’t!
 This has probably been our busiest summer ever!
 So many great opportunities, pool time, and then lots of work to set up lesson plans and schedules for the kids!
 As we settle into new routines, it’s a great time to consider those planning tools we use to help us steward the gift of time!

-Today, I want to show you around The Catholic Daily Planner by Michele Quigley.
+Today, I want to show you around The Catholic Daily Planner, owned by Hillside Education.
 There are several things I love about this beautiful planner and it meets a few very particular needs I have which I’ll share with you.
 Before I walk through my own planner, I want to share the options you have when ordering The Catholic Daily Planner.

 - SIZE OPTION: